royaloperahouse/roh-cast-list-challenge/README.md

 ## Setup

-The Royal opera house needs a custom cast sheet generated for just one one performance of an upcoming production.
+The Royal Opera House (ROH) needs a custom cast sheet generated for just one one performance of an upcoming production.
 Please follow these instructions to complete the task.

 ### Instructions

-Create a simple app that display the:
+Create a simple app that displays the:

 -   `title`
 -   `shortDescription`
 -   List of `creatives` associated with the `productions`
     -   Their `name`s and `role`s
--   List of Cast Member (`castRoles`) for the performance (`activities`)
+-   List of cast members (`castRoles`) for the performance (`activities`)

 #### Production Information